kmille/borgctl/README.md

 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAINpVZZjIAzeyGq0oLKVeLzEECoe7RXg6YpAcPIsakboF kmille_borg_default@linbox
 ```

 If you specify a ssh key in the config file, it will be used as output file (if it does not exist).
-If not, the default name for the ssh key is `$current_username_borg_$config_prefix`.
+If not, the default name for the ssh key is `$currentUsername_borg_$configPrefix`.

-borgctl can also generate your authorized_keys entry:
+#### Generating authorized_keys entry

 ```bash
 root@linbox:~ borgctl --generate-authorized_keys